AnteDujic/pands-project2021/README.md

 2. Iris Versicolour
 3. Iris Virginica

-One class, Setosa, is linearly separable from the other 2.
+One class, Setosa, is linearly separable from the other two.
 The latter are not linearly separable from each other.[2]
 Linearly separable data is data that if graphed in two dimensions, can be separated by a straight line.
 [3]

 ![](https://github.com/AnteDujic/pands-project2021/blob/main/Iris%20Flowers.png)